-RetroArch is a multi-system emulator for Linux, Windows, Mac OS X, *BSD, PS3, XBox360, Wii, Android.
-It is formerly known as SSNES.
+RetroArch is the reference frontend for libretro for Linux, Windows, Mac OS X, *BSD, PS3, XBox360, Wii, Android, iOS, Blackberry (and more to come).

-Its design and background is quite different than most other emulators as RetroArch does not implement an emulation core itself.
-RetroArch talks to libretro, a generic emulator core API.
+RetroArch talks to libretro, a generic API for games and emulators.
 This means that RetroArch is core agnostic, and it does not care which emulator core is running.

 Currently there are libretro implementations for systems such as SNES, NES, GBA, GB/GBC, Genesis, and even arcade games (Final Burn Alpha).

 RetroArch believes in modularity.
 The application itself is a command-line driven application suitable for HTPC and/or headless use.
-There also exists a GUI frontend for RetroArch, supporting every config option available in RetroArch.
+There is also a GUI environment built into RetroArch, RGUI.
+It aims to be very minimalist and gamepad centric.

 RetroArch is actively developed, and it is recommended to build from latest Git.
 Source releases are more or less arbitrary snapshots.